-As noted above, KHJ learned about the incident on March 2, 2021.
-KHJ notified the Federal Bureau of Investigations about the incident the next day.
-KHJ notified affected individuals by written notice on March 30, 2021.
+Catania first reported the ransomware attack to the Federal Bureau of Investigations on December 16, 2021.
+As noted above, Catania learned that the incident involved personal information on December 17, 2021.
+Catania subsequently filed a formal complaint with the Federal Bureau of Investigations on December 23, 2021.
+Catania notified affected individuals by written notice on January 14, 2022.
 A copy of that notice is attached to this letter.